 “I do want to get home to Sir John.
 I worry.”
 She was worried about what he’d say when she presented him all the parchment she had collected.

-“My marshal will have full control,” he croaked and wiped his hand down his face, and even with that bit of exertion, his forearm flexed.
+“My deputy has full control,” he croaked and wiped his hand down his face, and even with that bit of exertion, his forearm flexed.
 “All is well.”

-Presently, Brìghde found herself assisting Grimme to put on his leather armor and chain mail.
+Presently, Brìghde found herself assisting Grimme to put on his gambeson and mail.
 He belted his sword and looked at her.
 “You’d make a fine squire, Wife.”

 She rolled her eyes.
 “I’ve done this for my brothers once or twice.”